pdurbin/blog.greptilian.com/content/posts/2020-01-12-helper-bees.md

 See, there are four of us on core Helper Bees team but I'm the only one who has a younger child in the school.
 The other three will understandably be moving on.

-The way I see it is that we'll first make a decision about if there enough parents of 7th graders to put in all the non-technical administrative work next school year.
+The way I see it is that we'll first make a decision about if there are enough parents of 7th graders to put in all the non-technical administrative work next school year.
 If so, we'll rally enough geeks to keep the site running.

 Here's my take on [roles for a Helper Bees team][]: